Here are some pointers on how to choose a great workspace location at home.

 - Setting Home vs Work boundaries

 Is your workspace setup complicated or simple?

 Some people need nothing more than a smartphone to conduct their work-from-home activity.
-Others need elaborate workshops or multi-screen digital/audiovisual setups.
-Your unique setup will directly influence your choice of workspace location. wofome is dedicating an entire category called SETUP which looks at things like;
+Others need elaborate workshops or multi-screen digital/audio-visual setups.
+Your unique setup will directly influence your choice of workspace location. wofome has created a topic called Setup which looks at things like;

 - Static vs Dynamic